Zenithsiz/ist-ddrs-lab2/typst/exercises/15.typ

 	caption: [Results]
 )

-#indent_par[We can be sure that we have obtained the optimal bifurcation, because the average packet delay for each bifurcated flow has the same value.
-We also see that flow 2 was not affected at all, since flow 1 does not cross it on any of it's path or bifurcations.
+#indent_par[We can be sure that we have obtained the optimal bifurcation because the average packet delay for each bifurcated flow has the same value.
+We also see that flow 2 was not affected at all, since flow 1 does not cross it on any of its paths or bifurcations.
 However, flow 3 and flow 4 have both been slightly affected due to the 2nd bifurcation of flow 1 passing through them.
 This is to be expected, as we are pushing more packets through the same links.
 Overall, the network average packet delay is lower, despite the increases to flow 3 and 4, due to flow 1 now having much lower delays.]

 #pagebreak()